manojku1803/manojku1803/README.md

 ### Hi there 👋
+Myself manoj kumar Pradhan
+Currently on a track of learning web dev

 <!--
 **manojku1803/manojku1803** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.